Computer and Systems Engineering

 Please pay attention as this programme you are applying for, has specific prerequisites:

-- Bachelor's degree or equivalent related to engineering.
-In practice, it is expected that you know how to program (preferably in C) and are familiar with the basics of discrete mathematics, higher mathematics (differential equations), electronics and control theory.
+- Bachelor's degree or equivalent related to IT or ICT field.
+In practice, it is expected that you know how to program (preferably in C) and are familiar with the basics of discrete mathematics, higher mathematics (differential equations), electronics and control theory

-- Skype interview- will be conducted only to candidates who have passed the preliminary evaluation.
+- Online interview- will be conducted only to candidates who have passed the preliminary evaluation

 For each programme you apply to, an individual motivation letter (statement of purpose) must be inserted.